Nutrition in Bacteria : Classification

 Ferrous bicarbonate

 (d) Nitrifying bacteria - The nitrifying bacteria are found in the soil.
-Through metabolic activities they convert ammonia (NH3) or ammonium ion (NH4+), which is formed by the break down of animal and plant proteins.
+Through metabolic activities, they convert ammonia (NH3) or ammonium ion (NH4+), which is formed by the breakdown of animal and plant proteins.
 During decay to nitrates (NO3-).
-Formation of NO3- from NH3 or NH4+ is called nitrification.
-This process in two step:
+The formation of NO3- from NH3 or NH4+ is called nitrification.
+This process in two steps:

 2NH3 + 3O2 2NO2- + 2H+ + 2H2O + E